This is how we work [Beyond's internal systems]

 There are lots of the same drinks in the fridge

-This "Nomushin Store" has been the most mysterious entity since I joined the company.
+This "Nomushin Shop" was the most mysterious entity I encountered when I first joined the company.

-sells instant noodles, snacks, juices, and other items at prices lower than those of convenience stores and supermarkets.
+selling instant noodles, snacks, juices, and more at lower prices than convenience stores and supermarkets.

 people who don't have time to go out to buy or eat, or